circleci/circleci-docs/jekyll/_cci2/getting-started.md

 ![Rebuild With SSH]( {{ site.baseurl }}/assets/img/docs/rebuild-with-SSH.png)

 Copy the `ssh` string from the enabling SSH section of your build.
-Open a terminal and paste in the `ssh` string.
+Then, paste in and execute the `ssh` command in the terminal.

 Using some of the following commands, see if you can find and view the contents of the file you created using workspaces: